-In the energy savings segment, GMG has focused on THERMAL-XR®, a graphene enhanced heating, ventilation, air conditioning and refrigeration ("HVAC-R") coating (or energy-saving paint), G Lubricant, a graphene enhanced lubricant additive that seeks to reduce fuel consumption and carbon emissions by reducing internal friction in engines, and G Coolant, a graphene enhanced engine coolant that seeks to improve the thermal efficiency of engines.
+Within energy savings, GMG has focused on THERMAL-XR®, a graphene enhanced heating, ventilation, air conditioning and refrigeration ("HVAC-R") coating (or energy-saving paint) and G® Lubricant, a graphene enhanced lubricant additive that seeks to reduce fuel consumption and carbon emissions by reducing internal friction in engines.

 GMG and potential customers continue to undertake demonstrations on a range of HVAC coating projects as well as on large industrial applications to better understand the commercial opportunity of each taking into account mechanical, climatic, operational and economic circumstances of each.
-Similar demonstrations continue with respect to graphene enhanced lubricants.
-Notable sales are targeted to follow from these demonstrations.
+Sales are targeted and have followed from some of these demonstrations.

 In the energy storage segment, GMG and the University of Queensland are working collaboratively with financial support from the Australian Government to progress further research and development ("R&D") and commercialization of graphene aluminium-ion batteries ("G+AI Batteries").
-The Company is excited by its recent R&D breakthroughs and achievements, its growing integrated ability to repeatedly manufacture battery prototypes in-house and accordingly is accelerating work on its strategic roadmap to the commercial development of G+AI Batteries as detailed in GMG'S BATTERY UPDATE: SIGNIFICANT BATTERY PERFORMANCE, CELL AND GRAPHENE PRODUCTION IMPROVEMENTS dated October 11, 2022.
+The Company is pleased with its recent R&D breakthroughs and achievements, its growing integrated ability to repeatedly manufacture battery prototypes in-house and accordingly is accelerating work on its strategic roadmap to the commercial development of G+AI Batteries as detailed in GMG'S BATTERY UPDATE: SIGNIFICANT BATTERY PERFORMANCE, CELL AND GRAPHENE PRODUCTION IMPROVEMENTS dated October 11, 2022 (the "October 2022 Press Release").

 GMG is focussing on near term revenue generating opportunities through the sale of THERMAL-XR® into HVAC and industrial heat management projects in Australia, the USA and various other international markets.
-In the medium term, GMG remains focused on transitioning from R&D to commercialisation of G+AI Batteries.
-Furthermore, GMG will continue to invest in new product development and graphene enhanced lubricants.
+In the medium term, GMG remains focused on transitioning from R&D proto types to commercialisation of G+AI Batteries.
+Furthermore, GMG will continue to invest in new product development and graphene enhanced lubricants such as G® LUBRICANT.